syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

   name: example
 ```

 When you edit the file, you will see the top of the tab look like a white dot.
 This indicates a change is not yet saved.
-Press `ctrl+s` to save the file.
+Press `ctrl+s` (or `⌘ + s` on a mac) to save the file.

 Now the real power is in your ability to create files in the code editor and then run those files in the shell.
 Return to the `K8s Shell` tab and apply this edited file to your cluster using the following command: